ansible/ansible/docsite/rst/dev_guide/developing_modules_python3.rst

 (control codes).

-In Python-2, the two types for these (:class:`str` for bytes and :class:`unicode` for text) are often used interchangably.
+In Python-2, the two types for these (:class:`str` for bytes and :class:`unicode` for text) are often used interchangeably.
 When dealing only with ASCII characters, the strings can be combined, compared, and converted from one type to another automatically.
 When non-ASCII characters are introduced, Python starts throwing exceptions due to not knowing what encoding